quicklizard99/somerset/README.md

 Simple scientific pipelines.

+I wrote Somerset because I wanted to

+* break my analyses into discrete stages
+* be able to run each stage independently that can be run independently
+* have the pipeline execution halt if a stage fails
+* prevent myself from accidentally overwritting or deleting outputs
+* record all output to a single logfile
+* record the date, time and name of the computer on which the stage was run
+* record the version of R, Python or whatever else I used for that stage

+Somerset is a small Python script
-* stages can be written using any tool or language
+* stages can be written using any tool or language - Python, R, Java, bash
-* output files are made read-only when stages complete
+* each stage gets it's own script file
 * stages cannot be accidentally run again
+* each stage's output files are written to a single directory and are made read-only when stages complete
-* `stdout` and `stderr` are both printed to the console and written to a log file
+* `stdout` and `stderr` are printed to the console and written to a log file
-* log files will contain
+* a logfile is written per stage, containing

+    * the version number of the tool used to execute the stage are recorded a log file
-    * local datetimes that the staged started and completed
+    * the local date and time on which the staged started and completed
     * version number of the binary used to run the stage
     * host name
     * OS name